Calabash Hurricane Preparedness 2022

 Hurricane season is here again.
 As a North Carolina coastal community, the Town of Calabash feels that it is very important that its citizens be aware of the possibility that we could be impacted by coastal storms ranging in strength from a nor’easter to a major hurricane.
 These storms may have intense rainfall, very strong damaging winds, and severe flooding causing damage to homes and property.

 The hurricane season each year lasts from June 1 through November 30.
-Last year the Atlantic Basin experienced a record breaking year regarding number and severity of storms.
-This year, the National Oceanic and Atmospheric Administration forecasts that a neutral El Nino, combined with the possibility of La Nina (later in the summer) and above average water temperatures, will lead to an above average hurricane season.
-Forecasters are predicting the likelihood of 13 to 20 named storms, of which 6 to 10 could become hurricanes, including 3 to 5 major hurricanes (Category 3 or higher).
+Last year the Atlantic Basin was very active regarding number and severity of storms.
+This year, the National Oceanic and Atmospheric Administration forecasts that the ongoing La Nina, and above average water temperatures, will lead to an above average hurricane season.
+Forecasters are predicting the likelihood of 14 to 21 named storms, of which 6 to 10 could become hurricanes, including 3 to 6 major hurricanes (Category 3 or higher).

 What do you need to do to be prepared?